Dahlia-Chehata/Dahlia-Chehata.github.io/_posts/2020-06-13-coding_period_week2.md

 cupy.polynomial.polyutils.trimseq()

 ```
-Work is still in progress for those features:
+Work is still in progress for these features:

 1. `cupy.convolve()` and `cupy.correlate()` need some inspection in handling number of threads per block/ number of blocks per grid when dealing with CUDA dynamic parallelism
 2. `cupy.polynomial.polynomial.polyvander()` still comparing several implementation approaches to minimize computations time.